Skip to content

 Tickets and tours: the big-ticket sights

-Croatia’s headline attractions are where casual spending adds up, because the two most famous ones are genuinely pricey.
-Plitvice Lakes National Park uses seasonal pricing — the summer adult ticket is the costliest of the national parks and markedly cheaper in the low season — so going in spring or autumn saves money as well as crowds.
+Croatia’s headline attractions are where casual spending adds up fastest, and the two most famous ones aren’t cheap.
+Plitvice Lakes National Park uses seasonal pricing: the peak-summer adult ticket runs about €40 (roughly June to September), drops to around €25 for a late entry after 4pm, and is markedly cheaper in the low season - so spring, autumn or a late-afternoon start saves real money as well as crowds.
 Krka is a bit gentler and combines well with Split.

 A section of the medieval stone city walls of Dubrovnik above green shrubs